wcfrobert/MSApy/README.md

 ```

 Solving structure:

 ```python
 structure1.solve()
 ```

 Visualization:

 ```python
 structure1.plot()
 structure1.plot_results()
 structure1.plot_member_results(ele_number)
 ```

-If using IDE like spyder, it may be necessary to change your renderer
+If using IDE like spyder or vscode, it may be necessary to change your default renderer

 ```python
 import plotly.io as pio
 pio.renderers.default = "browser"